Edit As You Wish: Video Caption Editing with Multi-grained User Control: Related Work

-\textbf{Image Caption Editing} Conventional image captioning~\cite{vinyals2015show,xu2015show,stefanini2022show,Yao2022CapEnrichEC} generates the description for images from scratch which may lead to factual mistakes. \citet{Sammani2019ModificationNet} firstly define the image caption editing task that modifies an existing caption (a.k.a. reference caption) conditioned on the image features to obtain more accurate descriptions. \citet{Sammani_2020_CVPR} further propose a novel EditNet framework with selective copy memory attention to achieve interactive and adaptive edits. \citet{ATD-Net} make efforts to alleviate the semantic gap between the input image and the reference sentence, thus design an adaptive text denoising network to filter out noisy words.
-The above works all edit image captions implicitly without explicit connections between new and old captions.
-Instead, \citet{wang2022explicit} propose the explicit image caption editing task to make the modification process more explainable and efficient.
-Besides a modified new caption, it also outputs the edit operation sequence that explicitly transfers the old caption to the new one.
-In summary, these caption editing works only focus on correcting the wrong content of the reference caption and ignore the specific edit intention of different users.
-In this paper, we integrate the multi-grained user commands into the video description editing process.
+\textbf{Image Caption Editing.} Conventional image captioning~\cite{vinyals2015show,xu2015show,liu2016image2text,stefanini2022show,li2016image,liu2018context,Yao2022CapEnrichEC,yang2023visual,yao2022image} generates the description for images from scratch which may lead to factual mistakes. \citet{Sammani2019ModificationNet} firstly define the image caption editing task that modifies an existing caption (a.k.a. reference caption) conditioned on the image content to obtain more accurate descriptions. \citet{Sammani_2020_CVPR} further propose a novel EditNet framework to achieve interactive and adaptive edits. \citet{ATD-Net} design an adaptive text-denoising network to alleviate the semantic gap between input images and reference sentences.
+The above works all edit image captions implicitly. \citet{wang2022explicit} propose the explicit image caption editing task to make the modification process more explainable and efficient.
+In summary, all these works can only correct the wrong content in the reference captions and ignore specific edit intentions of different users.
+In this paper, we integrate multi-grained user commands into the video description editing process.

+\textbf{Large Multimodal Models.} Recent months have witnessed the tremendous success of Large Language Models (LLMs)~\cite{Chowdhery-arxiv-2022-PaLM,Ouyang-arxiv-2022-Training,Zeng-arxiv-2022-GLM,Touvron-2023-llama2-arxiv, Touvron-arxiv-2023-LLaMA, chatgptblog, openai2023gpt4} towards artificial general intelligence.
+Further, Large Multimodal Models (LMMs)~\cite{instructblip,llava,qwen-vl,ye2023mplug, videochat, videollama, videollava, timechat} endow LLMs with the visual understanding ability by incorporating vision backbones~\cite{vitg, clip,li2022uniformerv2}.
+Existing LMMs primarily bifurcate into two categories: Image Large Language Models (ImgLLMs)~\cite{instructblip,llava,qwen-vl,ye2023mplug,cha2023honeybee} and Video Large Language Models (VidLLMs)~\cite{videochat, videollama, videollava, valley, timechat}.
+The standard architecture of an LMM comprises a vision backbone for encoding images or videos, a projector~\cite{li2023blip2,cha2023honeybee,yao2024deco} to translate visual embeddings into textual semantic space, and an LLM to process all multimodal contexts.
+As the VCE task involves capturing video semantics, understanding textual user controls, and enabling text editing, it can serve as a new touchstone for LMMs.